checkeverything.ch

 Phone repairs in Switzerland do not have to drain your bank account if you make informed choices:

-• Invest CHF 45-110 in quality case plus screen protector
+• Invest CHF 45-110 in a quality case plus screen protector

-• Saves CHF 200-450 every time you would have dropped your phone
+• That can save CHF 200-450 every time you would have dropped your phone

 1. Assess the severity and get three or more quotes